Independent Mental Capacity Advocacy (IMCA)

 How to Refer

-If you are not sure whether an IMCA is relevant or not, call our referral line at the top of the page and we can talk you through the situation and advise you of the best route forward.
+If you are not sure whether an IMCA is relevant or not, call our referral line and we can talk you through the situation and advise you of the best route forward.

 Referrals can be made by authorised staff in the local authority or the NHS to the IMCA service by answering some key questions about your capacity.